borgesdan/xn65/README.md

 The project is still under development and the next updates will focus on the following tasks:
 - [x] Finish basic classes
-- [ ] Code refactoring and cleaning
+- [x] Code refactoring and cleaning
 - [ ] 3D support
+- [ ] Implementation of missing classes and functions
 - [ ] Content Pipeline
 - [ ] Multiplatform support